seeleteam/seele-md/Mining.md

 ### Start mining with Seele Full Client

-If you already have a Seele full node, you can use the full node client to start and manage your Node Miner [Create a Full Node Client](Getting-Started-With-Seele.html#create-a-full-node-client) will help you on how to acquire a full client node.
+If you already have a Seele full node running, you can use the full node client to start and manage your Node miner [Create a Full Node Client](Getting-Started-With-Seele.html#create-a-full-node-client) will help you on how to acquire a full client node.

 #### Example